 ON JOB_TITLE.JOB_ID!=LEAVE.JOB_ID;

-We hope that you have understood how to use the INNER JOIN clause with the NON–EQUAL operator on tables by the query.
+We hope that you have understood how to use the INNER JOIN clause with the NON–EQUAL operator on tables in the query.

 Read: SQL Server OUTER JOIN

-In SQL Server, the WHERE condition is used to extract the record which fulfils its condition.
+In SQL Server, the WHERE condition is used to extract the record that fulfils its condition.

 EXAMPLE: